 Don’t Forget About Your Garage

 This may be a less common room you think of enhancing, but if it’s going unused and becoming a cave of snowboards, boxes of Christmas decorations, yard work tools, and more, then what do you have to lose?
 If you enjoy having a place to shelter your cars from the weather outside, then this may not apply to you, but if you’re happy leaving your cars outside and can see your garage as potential for additional living space or working space, then this is for you!
 Chances are that your garage is big enough for an additional room, if not additional bathroom space, making it a functional room to keep guests in.
 The sky’s the limit here, so you can even make it a game room or a speakeasy where you keep your cocktail mixes.

 If all these ideas are sparking some creative fire in you but you don’t really know where to start, it could be an exceptionally good idea to bring in a new set of trained eyes.
-Interior designers are trained for moments such as this and are chock-full of fresh ideas that will give your dining room new character, transforming it into a pace where you can entertain.
-The interior design team at our Winnipeg Renovation Company is highly skilled at uncovering potential and seamlessly combining beauty and functionality.
+Interior designers are trained for moments such as this and are chock-full of fresh ideas that will give your dining room a new character, transforming it into a pace where you can entertain.
+The interior design team’s bathroom and kitchen Renovators at our Winnipeg Renovation Company are highly skilled at uncovering potential and seamlessly combining beauty and functionality.
 There is no reason not to start now, especially when you have a home renovation and design team at Gateway.
 Contact us to talk about your project during a no-obligation consultation.